noteed/exploring/README.md

 While trying to understand `Bank::unpack` in Fabien's repository, I found that Gregory's version in rawgl is easier to read.
 I looked at the code several times on the span of three or four days.
-Interestingly, my understanding of it increaseds each time in the first few minutes at staring at the code.
+Interestingly, my understanding of it increased each time in the first few minutes at staring at the code (as opposed to the long minutes afterwards).

 Anyway, I also found an interesting commit message in rawgl, mentionning "ByteKiller".
 I first thought it was another version of similar code but it